-- Announced 47 new cases of Springfield residents testing positive for COVID-19 (Coronavirus) - Total positive cases now at 2,142 - City starting to see a leveling of cases, but as more target testing becomes available these numbers will most likely continue to increase we must remain vigilant - 81 deaths of Springfield residents related to COVID-19 - State has reclassified the 'causes of death' for prior deaths which may not have been attributed to COVID-19 related conditions and underlying health symptoms - 46 deaths reported from long term care facilities - 35 residential deaths - \circ Average age of positives cases 53 years old - Average age of hospitalizations 68 years old - Average age of deaths -82 - 98.5% of deaths had underlining health conditions - Continues to monitor potential COVID-19 cluster locations across the city, especially at our long-term care facilities. - National Guard Med Tech through state Department of Public Health and City Health Department continue to provide assistance with our long-term care facilities with testing aspects - Continues to monitor stores and locations adhering to Governor's public health order for face coverings.
-Commissioner Caulton-Harris has also personally visited a number of stores and locations - Commissioner Caulton-Harris through the City of Springfield Board of Health issued Regulation on Face Coverings - Mandating face coverings for all persons (with exceptions) to wear a face covering while out in public and where social distancing is not possible - Requirements for businesses to adhere to the regulation - Law enforcement and public health officials will enforce regulation
+- Announced 15 new cases of Springfield residents testing positive for COVID-19 (Coronavirus) - Total positive cases now at 2,276

+- City starting to see a leveling of cases, but as more target testing becomes available these numbers will most likely continue to increase we must remain vigilant - 92 deaths of Springfield residents related to COVID-19 - State has reclassified the 'causes of death' for prior deaths which may not have been attributed to COVID-19 related conditions and underlying health symptoms - 48 deaths reported from long term care facilities - 44 residential deaths - Ethnic breakdown of deaths: - 46 White 50% - 19 Black 20.6% - 26 Hispanic 28.2% - 1 Asian <1% - $\circ$ Average age of positives cases 53 years old - Average age of hospitalizations 68 years old - Average age of deaths -82 - o 98.5% of deaths had underlining health conditions - Continues to monitor potential COVID-19 cluster locations across the city, especially at our long-term care facilities. - National Guard Med Tech through state Department of Public Health and City Health Department continue to provide assistance with our long-term care facilities with testing aspects - Continues to monitor stores and locations adhering to Governor's public health order for face coverings.
+Commissioner Caulton-Harris has also personally visited a number of stores and locations - Commissioner Caulton-Harris through the City of Springfield Board of Health issued Regulation on Face Coverings - Mandating face coverings for all persons (with exceptions) to wear a face covering while out in public and where social distancing is not possible - Requirements for businesses to adhere to the regulation - Law enforcement and public health officials will enforce regulation - City will focus on educational component for the first week to educate and remind residents and businesses of the Governors Order and city regulation - Issuing of civil fines will be last resort for those who continue to refuse to comply - Mayor Sarno and HHS Commissioner Caulton-Harris continue to push and work with the state, local hospitals and healthcare facilities with community health outreach aspects to do much more symptomatic and asymptomatic testing, not only for homeless population, but for all targets - Continuing with contact tracing - Over 1,100 contact tracing has been done so far - Reviewing plans to expand city contact tracing abilities through Governor Baker's continued initiative efforts - Announced the continued need and importance of adhering to all public health, personal hygiene and social distancing procedures.
+Still very important, even though hospitalization numbers are stable, public health is population based and community spread of the virus is still prevalent - Homeless Triage facilities and operations up and running results showing tactical strategy is working - Total population tested 187 individuals - 9 positives / 4.8%

-- City will focus on educational component for the first week to educate and remind residents and businesses of the Governors Order and city regulation - Issuing of civil fines will be last resort for those who continue to refuse to comply - Mayor Sarno and HHS Commissioner Caulton-Harris continue to push and work with the state, local hospitals and healthcare facilities with community health outreach aspects to do much more symptomatic and asymptomatic testing, not only for homeless population, but for all targets - Continuing with contact tracing - Over 1,100 contact tracing has been done so far - Reviewing plans to expand city contact tracing abilities through Governor Baker's continued initiative efforts - Announced the continued need and importance of adhering to all public health, personal hygiene and social distancing procedures.
-Still very important, even though hospitalization numbers are stable, public health is population based and community spread of the virus is still prevalent - Homeless Triage facilities and operations up and running results showing tactical strategy is working - o 131 tested (all negative) at city's medical tenting triage facility on Worthington St. - o 61 tested (45 negative) at Springfield Rescue Mission Taylor Street site - o 32 tested (all negative) at Springfield Rescue Mission Mill Street site - 47 tested (all negative) at the Salvation Army through partnership with Mercy - Total population tested 271 individuals - Partnership with Baystate Health for testing at city's Homeless Triage Facility - Partnership with Mercy Medical for testing at the Salvation Army and Springfield Rescue Mission - Taylor Street and Mill Street site - City of Springfield team collaborated with Mercy Hospital to test City of Northampton and the Town of Amherst homeless population in the western region 172 individuals tested - Continuing to review city's phased reopening plan - Senior centers will remain closed during Phase I but will continue to provide outreach and wellness checks - City of Springfield COVID-19 hotline (413) 750-3250 staffed 7 days a week.
+- Partnership with Baystate Health for testing at city's Homeless Triage Facility - Partnership with Mercy Medical for testing at the Salvation Army and Springfield Rescue Mission - Taylor Street and Mill Street site - City of Springfield team collaborated with Mercy Hospital to test City of Northampton and the Town of Amherst homeless population in the western region 172 individuals tested - Continuing to review city's phased reopening plan - Senior centers will remain closed during Phase I but will continue to provide outreach and wellness checks - City of Springfield COVID-19 hotline (413) 750-3250 staffed 7 days a week.
 8:30am 7pm.